 The Shadow Theatre of Anaphoria appears to be the first shadow company to use puppets from a wide range of shadow puppet traditions.
-It recognizes each as an exile in Anaphoria, retaining their identities while widening their perspectives as they encounter others.
-Out of great respect, we carefully act to prevent the mere secularization of sacred objects.
+Anaphoria accepts each as an exile, allowing their characteristics to widen as they encounter others in similar positions.
+Out of great respect, we are careful to protect these from becoming a mere secularization of sacred objects.

-After more than 15 years, the theatre has grown to create its own puppets.
-These are designed to bridge the gaps left in traditional sources.
-Some of the least represented and differentiated puppets are female puppets, which is a current focus for the Shadow Theatre of Anaphoria.
+While always making their own puppets for more than 15 years, the last few years have found a focus on our own puppet designs to bridge the gap left by traditional sources.
+Some of the least represented and differentiated puppets have been female puppets which we have pursuited to broaden.
+Another focus has been the extinct and near extinction of many animals has caused us to preserve what we can of them.
 Our activities have also extended into installations that include many of the important artifacts of the company which has now relocated to Wollongong, Australia.
 We are interested in expanding our numbers and activities.
 To be added to our e-mail announcement list or expressions of interest

 please drop us a message.